For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 The springboard to a 'New World' takes centre stage as we start our day with an orientation of Plymouth.
 View the Mayflower Steps, where brave pilgrims embarked on their epic voyage to America, and see the Royal Citadel overlooking Plymouth Sound.
 Visit the fishing village of Polperro with its narrow streets and picturesque harbour, before enjoying a scenic drive through the brooding landscapes of Dartmoor, keeping a keen eye out for the area’s wild ponies.
 Our epic adventure through Britain and Ireland almost at its end, we join our travel companions and Travel Director for a memorable Farewell Dinner.

 Meander across the Salisbury Plain and visit the mystical ancient monoliths of Stonehenge, whose myths have yet to be fully revealed.
-We journey back to London this afternoon where we spend our final evening in Britain celebrating a memorable journey with new friends.
+We journey back to London this afternoon where we spend our final evening at leisure.

 Say a fond farewell to Britain and Ireland as you prepare to return home with treasured memories of your trip.